 Community health workers can improve child growth of antenatally-depressed SA mothers

-This research paper examines whether home visits by community health workers (CHW) can improve growth outcomes for children of mothers who are antenatally depressed.
+This research paper examines whether home visits by community health workers (CHWs) can improve growth outcomes for children of mothers who are antenatally depressed.

-Almost all mothers were recruited and assessed during pregnancy, at two weeks after birth and again 6 months after birth.
-They were all randomised to either: 1) Standard Care (SC), which provided routine antenatal care; or 2) an intervention, The Philani Intervention Program (PIP), which included SC and home visits by CHW trained as generalists.
+Almost all mothers were recruited and assessed during pregnancy, at two weeks after birth and again six months after birth.
+They were all randomised to either: 1) Standard Care (SC), which provided routine antenatal care; or 2) an intervention, The Philani Intervention Programme (PIP), which included SC and home visits by CHWs trained as generalists.

 Written by Mark Tomlinson, Mary Jane Rotheram-Borus, Jessica Harwood, Ingrid M. le Roux, Mary O’Connor and Carol Worthman.
 Published by BMC Psychiatry in 2015.